 He has continued to be inspired over the last fifteen years by sail, ships and the sea.
 The breadth of his maritime imagery and experience is continually expanding, always believing that his next marine painting might be his best.

-Sarah is an exciting young London based illustrator and printmaker.
+Sarah is an exciting young Manchester based illustrator and printmaker.

 Notable clients include The Royal Opera House, Penguin Random House, The NHS, Reading University and Blusci Cambridge.